jordanamorais/sublime-config/README.md

 ## Code Style ##

 #### Soft Tabs ####
-I started to use Soft Tabs (tabs with two spaces) instead of Hard Tabs ([See this stackoverflow question] (http://stackoverflow.com/questions/9446109/soft-tabs-or-hard-tabs)).
+I've started to use Soft Tabs (tabs with two spaces) instead of Hard Tabs ([See this stackoverflow question] (http://stackoverflow.com/questions/9446109/soft-tabs-or-hard-tabs)).
 If you want to, add this to your `Sublime Settings - User` Preferences:

 ```
 {